-Hike Easter Island: Ana Kai Tangata
+Ana Kai Tangata

-Hike Easter Island: Rano Kau
+Rano Kau Crater

 The Birdman Competition was a test of strength.
 It took place in the spring when the Sooty Tern (a seabird) migrated to Motu Nui, the furthest of the three islets beyond the cliff walls, to lay its eggs.
 The competitors, young men representing their tribe, were tasked with scaling down the walls, swimming out to Motu Nui and capturing an egg.
 The first to bring an safely to Orongo was the winner.
 The victorious tribe would gain great benefit over the other tribes and their leader would be placed in the highest stature.

-It is difficult to imagine the month long competition and the festivities that took place. .
+It is difficult to imagine the month long competition and the festivities that took place.
 They, like so much of the island, seem mythical.
 However, like so little of the Rapa Nui history, the Birdman Competition is actually recorded fact.

 - Don’t forget to pack a pair of lightweight and comfortable walking shoes.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
-Kris prefers wearing these shoes by Merrell and Sanuk.
+I (Sarah) have traveled with these shoes by Columbia and Skechers.
+Kris prefers wearing these shoes by Merrell.

-- We’re certain you’ll be snapping tons of photos during your trip.
+- We’re certain you’ll be snapping tons of photos during your hike.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – perfect for hiking!

-- We think travel insurance is essential!
+- We think travel insurance is essential – especially when hiking in foreign places!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.

 Like what you’re reading?
 Join the journey!